-July is an absolutely amazing month in Iceland and I know many locals count it as their favourite time of the year (and for a good reason).
 July is one of the warmest months of the year, with very long days, lot’s of fun festivals and perfect for road trips, hikes, camping, glacier excursions and all the other Iceland adventures that you can imagine.

 You must be thinking, what is the best time to visit Iceland?
 And if you want to visit Iceland when the weather is at it’s best – July is your best bet!